 Imagine what it would be like to have so many referrals and so much business that you can’t handle it all yourself!

-While many cleaning businesses are one-person operations, many owners find that it helps to have employees to rely upon, for both practical and profit-based reasons.
+While many cleaning businesses are one-person operations, owners often find that it helps to have employees working on cleaning teams for practical and profit-based reasons.
 After all, you might want to take a vacation!

-To learn about hiring employees as part of your new business, take the next step by reading this section.
+To learn about hiring employees for your new business, take the next step and read this section.

 Employer Identification Number